So, you want the best screen capture apps for Chrome OS so you can record your screen easily (and for free).

-Chrome OS doesn’t have any screen recording software built-in natively, so we’ll have to use an app.
-There are many apps that advertise screen recording, but only a handful actually work well (and that are free).
+Chrome OS doesn’t have any desktop capture software built-in natively, so we’ll have to use an app.
+There are many apps that advertise that they work, but only a handful actually work well (and that are free).

 How to record your Chromebook’s screen